-Small particles from the Veritas family were assumed to reach Earth through P-R and solar wind drags.
-The production rate of the first-generation particles that were started at 3.17 AU was defined using a "broken" cumulative power-law size frequency distribution (SFD) with two slopes, index $\alpha_1$ at smaller sizes and $\alpha_2$ at larger sizes.
-The SFD extends from $D = 10 \mu m$ to 1 cm.
-We assume the SFD decays exponentially with time from collisional evolution and radiation drag forces.
-This causes the diameter of the knee between $\alpha_1$ and $\alpha_2$ to increase with time.
-The rate of IDP disruptions was defined as a function of diameter D and heliocentric distance R (Ref 19).
+$\alpha_1$ and $\alpha_2$ to increase with time.
+The rate of IDP disruptions was defined as a function of diameter D and heliocentric distance R (ref.
+19).
 When a particle disrupts, we replace it with a swarm of fragments that follow a power-law SFD.
 We assumed that the mass of the largest fragment was half that of the parent particle.
 The power law index of the fragment size distribution was determined by mass conservation.
-Thus, in our simulations, we follow several generations of particles produced by a collisional cascade; typical runs track the histories of $10^8$ - $10^9$ particles.
+Thus, in our simulations, we follow several generations of particles produced by a collisional cascade; typical runs track the histories of $10^8-10^9$ particles.

-We find that $D = 10 \, \mu m$ IDPs from Veritas reach 1 AU in ~ 40 ky, typically shorter than their collisional lifetime (20 - 200 ky, depending on model assumptions).
+We find that $D = 10 \,\mu\text{m}$ IDPs from Veritas reach 1 AU in ~40 kyr, typically shorter than their collisional lifetime (20-200 kyr, depending on model assumptions).
 This means the He signal at Earth would be extremely brief unless these particles are continuously replenished in some fashion.
-The Veritas breakup, however, produced a SFD of fragments.
-We note that D = 1-5 mm particles have short collisional lifetimes (< 100 ky), such that their fragments not only replenish the $D = 10 \, \mu m$ population but also create intermediate-size particles that also dynamically evolve and disrupt over time.
+The Veritas break-up, however, produced a SFD of fragments.
+We note that $D = 1-5 \,\text{mm}$ particles have short collisional lifetimes (<100 kyr), such that their fragments not only replenish the $D = 10 \,\mu\text{m}$ population but also create intermediate-size particles that also dynamically evolve and disrupt over time.
 This means that the He signal was produced by fragments from a collisional cascade that was fed new material by disruption events occurring both near the Veritas source region and en route to Earth.

-The Late Miocene event allows us to glean insights into the SFD of particles produced by the breakup and how it changes with time.
-We found that the initial breakup of the Veritas family likely produced a swarm of IDPs that dominated the main belt population by at least an order of magnitude for ~1 Myr.
-Our best fit to the shape and the decay time of the ${}^{3}$ He peak comes from using $\alpha{1}$ = -2.5 and $\alpha{2}$ =-3.3 (Figure 2).
-We found that $\alpha{2}$ values significantly shallower or steeper than our best fit value produce ${}^{3}$ He peaks that are longer or shorter, respectively, than those observed.
+The late Miocene event allows us to glean insights into the SFD of particles produced by the break-up and how it changes with time.
+We found that the initial break-up of the Veritas family probably produced a swarm of IDPs that dominated the main belt population by at least an order of magnitude for $\sim 1$ Myr.
+Our best fit to the shape and the decay time of the He peak comes from using $\alpha_1 = -2.5$ and $\alpha_2 = -3.3$ (Fig. 2).
+We found that $\alpha_2$ values significantly shallower or steeper than our best fit value produce He peaks that are longer or shorter, respectively, than those observed.

-Today, collisions in the Veritas family produce one of the prominent dust bands observed by infrared telescopes, and also contribute at least 5 million kg per year to the terrestrial IDP flux $^{15}$ .
-Our modelling suggests the IDP flux from the Veritas family will continue to decay for several tens of Myr until it reaches a collisional steady state and takes on the same approximate shape of the overall main belt size distribution for D < 5 km bodies $^{21}$ .
+Today, collisions in the Veritas family produce one of the prominent dust bands observed by infrared telescopes, and also contribute at least $5 \times 10^6$ kg per year to the terrestrial IDP flux.
+Our modelling suggests that the IDP flux from the Veritas family will continue to decay for several tens of Myr until it reaches a collisional steady state